Drinking, Dating And Sex: How Alcohol Affects Your Chances To Get Between The Sheets On First Dates

 As you’ve already suspected, more booze equals a higher likelihood of the date ending up in the bedroom.
 Just 10 percent of first dates that don’t include any alcohol end in sex, while 51 percent of dates that include five or more drinks end with sex.

-Of course, there’s a legal and ethical issue at-play here, and that’s this: as mentioned above, having sex with someone who is too drunk to give consent is immoral and a crime, so don’t do it.
+Of course, there’s a legal and ethical issue at play here, and that’s this: as mentioned above, having sex with someone who is too drunk to give consent is immoral and a crime, so don’t do it.

 Beyond getting your date into the hay, there’s another goal that people have when playing the dating game: getting a second date.
 And as it turns out, there’s a Goldilocks Zone for drinking that makes you more likely to get a second date.
 The magic number appears to be three drinks.

-It’s not clear why three drinks seems to be the magic number (or as close to a magic number as there can be in the dating game).
+It’s not clear why three drinks seem to be the magic number (or as close to a magic number as there can be in the dating game).
 But the researchers believe that, on the one hand, a drink or two (or three) lowers inhibitions to the point that the participants are more likely to enjoy each other, while four or more could appear to be coming on too strong.

 The takeaway?
 As you’ve been told about alcohol since you first learned about it, moderation is the key, and that comes to drinking on dates as well.